 The Kansas Teacher of the Year program, sponsored by the Kansas State Department of Education, identifies, recognizes, and utilizes representatives of excellent teaching in the elementary and secondary classrooms of the state.
-Jackie Bender, first-grade teacher at Sheridan Elementary, and Jennifer Brown, teacher at Junction City Middle School, were the elementary and secondary nominees for the 2018 Kansas Teacher of the Year Award Program.
+Freedom Brass was the district nominee for the 2020 Kansas Teacher of the Year Award Program.

 Emporia State University established the Kansas Master Teacher awards in 1954.
 The awards are presented annually to teachers who have served the profession long and well and who also typify the good qualities of earnest and conscientious teachers.
 Natasha Goodman, Second Grade Teacher at Morris Hill Elementary, was named the 2019 Emporia State University Master Teacher nominee.

 The Kansas Horizon Award program identifies and recognizes representatives of excellent teaching in the elementary and secondary classrooms of the state.
 The mission of the program is to recognize exemplary first-year teachers who perform in a way that distinguishes them as outstanding.